ubeidensamboni/opph3py/README.md

 ## Citation

 Samboni, UC; et al. (2026).
-Supplementary material from _Theoretical insights into the electronic structure and NBO features driving nonlinear optical enhancement in the donor–π–acceptor system of OPPh<sub>3</sub>py_ The Royal Society.
+Supplementary material from "_Theoretical insights into the electronic structure and NBO features driving nonlinear optical enhancement in the donor–π–acceptor system of OPPh<sub>3</sub>py_" The Royal Society.
 Collection. https://doi.org/

 ---